juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 #### Personal Access Token

-Personal Access Tokens provide a simple and secure way to authenticate API requests without implementing the full OAuth2 flow.
+Personal Access Tokens provide a simple and driect way to get the token required to authenticate API requests without implementing the full OAuth2 flow.
 They are ideal for developers working on personal projects, command-line tools, scripts, and applications that only need to access their own WordPress.com sites.
 Since these tokens have the same permissions as your WordPress.com account, they should be kept secure and only used in trusted applications that you control.

 **How to get a Personal Access Token:**
 1. Log in to your WordPress.com account